MITLibraries/transmogrifier/docs/adrs/0003-support-aggregations-on-publisher-name.md

 Proceed with Option 3:

-- create new, top level, multivalued object field `PublicationInfo` with properties `[name, date, location]`
+- create new, top level, multivalued object field `Publishers` with properties `[name, date, location]`
-- where possible, further parse dates and locations from `PublicationInfo` objects into `Dates` and `Locations` fields, with `@kind=Publisher` qualifier
+- where possible, further parse dates and locations from `Publishers` objects into `Dates` and `Locations` fields, with `@kind=Publisher` qualifier
-- all pre-existing transformations begin writing to `PublicationInfo` instead of current multivalued string `publication_information`
+- all pre-existing transformations begin writing to `Publishers` instead of current multivalued string `publication_information`
-- deprecate `publication_information` in GraphQL, point to new object field `PublicationInfo`
+- deprecate `publication_information` in GraphQL, point to new object field `Publishers`

 ## Consequences

-Either option will provide more normalized/consistent data.
-By ensuring we have a field that represents just the publisher name -- either via `PublicationInfo.name` or `Publisher` -- we will be able to add an additional mapping of `keyword` and allow for aggregation in OpenSearch/GraphQL/consuming applications such as TIMDEX UI.
+Any option will provide more normalized/consistent data.
+By ensuring we have a field that represents just the publisher name -- either via `Publishers.name` or `Publisher` -- we will be able to add an additional mapping of `keyword` and allow for aggregation in OpenSearch/GraphQL/consuming applications such as TIMDEX UI.